 If you want to take your 6.7 Powerstroke much higher than the 650-horsepower mark, you will have to get a little creative on the turbocharger side of things, mainly because of how many parts need to be packaged in such a tight space.
 If you use your Superduty for towing and quick throttle response is your goal, then a compound turbocharger setup is what you’re after, but your options are a bit more limited than if you owned a Duramax or Cummins.
 Luckily, Industrial Injection does offer an Add-a-turbo kit for the ’11 to ‘14 6.7’s.
 It uses a Borg Warner S475 as the atmospheric charger which makes for a very well-rounded pickup which can tow heavy loads while maintaining low exhaust temps, but the truck will also work well at the strip.

 If you want to go a little more on the racy side and don’t need the low RPM EGT control a compound will give, a large single turbo is the cat’s meow.
-The feeling it gives when the boost comes on hard at the mid RPM range it hard to replace, and the S400 family of turbos will provide that hit you’re looking for but are also durable and will last for many miles to come.
-Maryland Performance Diesel has come up with a way to fit a large Borg Warner charger underneath the hood and you get everything you need with their S400 Install Kit.
-It features full billet exhaust manifolds with integrated up-pipes, and a T4 pedestal which will work with any V-band outlet S400 turbo, from the 467 all the way up to a 476 which can lay down almost 900 horsepower.
+The feeling it gives when the boost comes on hard at the mid RPM range it hard to replace, and the SX-E family of turbos will provide that hit you’re looking for but are also durable and will last for many miles to come.
+BD-Power has come up with a way to fit an S366 SX-E charger underneath the hood and you get everything you need with their install kit.
+It features high performance T4 exhaust manifold, billet aluminum pedestal block, and all of the necessary components you’ll need for a complete installation.
+This kit will easily support over 600 rear wheel horsepower and substantially broaden the power curve.

 To get enough fuel to make a big single work properly, you’ll need to install some larger injectors and a FASS lift pump just like you would with the 6.4, but the trick on a 6.7 is getting enough high-pressure fuel into the rails in a reliable manner.
 The stock Bosch CP4 is failure prone as we know and keeping the rest of the fuel system safe from the fallout when it fails is possible, but it requires accessing the pump to install a CP4 Disaster Prevention Kit.
 This is a reliability measure, and while it won’t keep the CP4 from melting down or add capacity, it will keep the shrapnel out of the injectors when a failure occurs.
 The extra fuel capacity will come from a second injection pump, and a BD Venom Dual Fuel Kit allows the older but more reliable Bosch CP3 to provide the extra fuel needed for any level of power you want.
 It comes with a stock displacement pump which combined with the stock pump will support around 1,000hp, but you can also swap to a larger 10 or 12mm stroker pump for even more power.